 Where to next in Spain?

 Madrid to Barcelona or Madrid to Seville is just about 2 1/2 hours by high-speed train.
 Madrid’s Atocha Station makes it quick and effortless to transfer between Madrid and other cities in Spain.
 It’s less than 2 miles from Puerta del Sol or about 10-15 minutes (depending on traffic) by taxi to the station.

 Even better than its location, Atocha station has a tropical green atrium with giant palms filling the open space of center atrium.
 It’s actually a sight to see aside from any train travel.
 Just remember, you do have to pass through security to reach the train gates, so be sure to leave yourself enough time to see the station and get to your train on time.

 Trains in Spain require an assigned coach and seat number.
 Popular routes and times, especially during peak seasons can sell out so buy your tickets ahead of time.
 Depending on the train, the schedule opens up 2-3 months before your travel dates.

-I used Loco2 to book my tickets because it has all of the available trains listed as Spain’s train website, but the website is in English, allows you to print out your tickets ahead of time, and isn’t glitchy with credit cards.
+I booked tickets online because all of the available trains are listed as on Spain’s train website, but the website is in English, allows you to print out your tickets ahead of time, and isn’t glitchy with credit cards.

 Is Madrid worth visiting?!
 Of course!
 It’s one of the most visited cities in Europe and adds charm and authenticity to your Spain itinerary.
 Not to mention you can fly from the U.S. to Madrid cheaply.
 For example, Tap Air Portugal offers plenty of deals to Madrid.
 With three days in Madrid, you’re sure to fall in love with the city’s sights, food, and architecture.

 What would you like to see and do during your 3 days in Madrid?

 Like this post?
 Please share it on social media using the share buttons below.